-- 1. The applicant shall provide the following plans and maps: - a) Location Map: Copy of that portion of the most recent U.S.G.A. topographic map of the 7.5 minute or 7.5 x 15-minute
+- T. For New Wireless Telecommunication Facility, or Major Modification of an Existing Facility - 1.
+The applicant shall provide the following plans and maps: - a) Location Map: Copy of that portion of the most recent U.S.G.A. topographic map of the 7.5 minute or 7.5 x 15-minute series, at a scale of 1:24,000 or 1:25,000, showing the area within a two-mile radius from the facility.
+Indicate the site with its latitude and longitude to the nearest tenth of second. - b) Proposed Facility Plan: A recent survey of the facility site at a scale no smaller than 1" = 40' showing: - (1) Horizontal and radial distances of antenna(s) to nearest point on property line. - (2) Horizontal and radial distances of antenna(s) to nearest dwelling unit. - (3) Proposed utilities, including distance from source of power, sizes of service available and required, locations of any proposed utility or communication lines, and whether underground or above ground. - c) Proposed Communications Equipment Shelter and Antenna Mounts - (1) Floor plans, elevations, and cross sections at a scale of no smaller than 1/4" = 1' of any proposed appurtenant structure. - (2) Number of antennas and repeaters, as well as the exact locations of antenna(s) and of all repeaters (if any) located on a map as well as by degrees, minutes, and seconds of latitude and longitude.

-- b) Proposed Facility Plan: A recent survey of the facility site at a scale no smaller than 1" = 40' showing: - (1) Horizontal and radial distances of antenna(s) to nearest point on property line. - (2) Horizontal and radial distances of antenna(s) to nearest dwelling unit. - (3) Proposed utilities, including distance from source of power, sizes of service available and required, locations of any proposed utility or communication lines, and whether underground or above ground. - c) Proposed Communications Equipment Shelter and Antenna Mounts - (1) Floor plans, elevations, and cross sections at a scale of no smaller than 1/4" = 1' of any proposed appurtenant structure. - (2) Number of antennas and repeaters, as well as the exact locations of antenna(s) and of all repeaters (if any) located on a map as well as by degrees, minutes, and seconds of latitude and longitude. - (3) Mounting locations on tower(s) or structure(s), including height above ground.
+(3) Mounting locations on tower(s) or structure(s), including height above ground.